arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

   joins using many collections or graph structures
 - *Cursors* are used to iterate over the result of a query
 - *Indexes* are used to speed up of searches.
-There are various different types of indexes like @ref IndexHash , @ref IndexGeo , @ref IndexBitArrays
+There are various different types of indexes like @ref IndexHash, @ref IndexGeo and @ref IndexBitArray

 If you are familiar with RDBMS then it is safe to compare collections to tables and documents to rows.
 However, bringing structure to the